lukegotjellyfish/AHK-Media-Keys/README.md

-# Example while spotify is active:
+# Example while spotify is active
 https://imgur.com/a/aYgg6a4
-# Example while spotify is not active:
+# Example while spotify is not active
 https://imgur.com/a/2CWTqsc

 # Requirements: AHK
 https://www.autohotkey.com/
+#
 F3 To reload the script

 # Info